kamidev/survey_api/README.md

 Make sure Postgres 9.6 or later is installed.

 You must have a database user with permission to create databases.
-On a dev machine it is convenient to use the `postgres` user with password `postgres`.
+On a development machine it is convenient to use the `postgres` user with password `postgres`, since this is the default used by all new Elixir projects.

 For produktion use, this is dangerous and you should pick something else.